junxit/us-congress-code/title-42/chapter-6a/sec-247d-6a.md

     - **(B)** *Internal controls to be instituted* The Secretary shall institute appropriate internal controls for purchases that are under this paragraph and that are greater than $2,500.
     - **(C)** *Exception to preference for purchase card mechanism* No provision of law establishing a preference for using a Government purchase card method for purchases shall apply to purchases that are under this paragraph and that are greater than $2,500.
   - **(4)** *Review*
-    - **(A)** *Review allowed* Notwithstanding subsection (f) of this section, section 1491 of title 28, and section 3556 of title 31, review of a contracting agency decision relating to a procurement described in paragraph (1) may be had only by filing a protest—
+    - **(A)** *Review allowed* Notwithstanding subsection (f), section 1491 of title 28, and section 3556 of title 31, review of a contracting agency decision relating to a procurement described in paragraph (1) may be had only by filing a protest—
       - **(i)** with a contracting agency; or
       - **(ii)** with the Comptroller General under subchapter V of chapter 35 of title 31.
     - **(B)** *Override of stay of contract award or performance committed to agency discretion* Notwithstanding section 1491 of title 28 and section 3553 of title 31, the following authorizations by the head of a procuring activity are committed to agency discretion: